 Employment Status Working-Age Residents with a Disability (16 to 64 years old)

-Number Percentage
+. , Number Percentage

 Employed 943 67%

 Not Employed 475 33%

 Total 1,418 100%

-Source: 2000 US Census, information not colle ected in the 2010 Census

 Source: 2000 US Census, information not collected in the 2010 Census.

 Developmental Disabilities

 Senate Bill (SB) 812 requires the City to include the needs of individuals with a developmental disability within the community in the special housing needs analysis.
 According to Section 4512 of the Welfare and Institutions Code, a "developmental disability" means a disability that originates before an individual attains age 18 years, continues, or can be expected to continue, indefinitely, and constitutes a substantial disability for that individual which includes mental retardation, cerebral palsy, epilepsy, and autism.